What Is a Broken Toe?

 It helps you heal if you can keep your toe from bending too much.
 Your doctor might suggest buddy taping.
 That’s where you tape your broken toe to the toe next to it.
 First, you first put cotton or gauze between your toes so the skin doesn’t rub and get raw.
 Then, you wrap them with medical tape.

 You doctor may also give you a stiff-bottomed shoe with a cloth top.
 This keeps your toe from bending too much and allows room for swelling.

 If you broke your toe all the way through and the bone moved, your doctor may need to set it back in place.
-First, you’ll get an injection to numb your toe.
+First, you’ll get a shot to numb your toe.
 Then your doctor moves the bones back together with his hands.
 There’s no surgery involved.
 You may get a cast if the bone pieces don’t stay in place.

 If you have blood trapped under your toenail, your doctor will try to drain it but may have to remove the nail completely.

-For very severe breaks, you may need surgery to put in pins or screws that hold the bones in place.
+For very serious breaks, you may need surgery to put in pins or screws that hold the bones in place.

 For the first few days or weeks after you break your toe, you can:

 - Keep your foot raised while sitting or lying down (above your heart is best) to keep the swelling and pain down.

 - Put ice on your toe for 20 minutes every hour while you’re awake.
 That’s for the first 24 hours.
-After that, you can ice it 2 or 3 times a day.
+After that, you can ice it two to three times a day.
 Don’t put ice right on your skin.
 Wrap it in a towel instead.